 Graduate School of Arts & Sciences

-The mission of the Graduate School of Arts & Sciences (GRS) is the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.
-GRS awards degrees through 50 professional MA and MFA programs and 30 PhD and MA/PhD programs in the natural sciences, social sciences, and humanities.
-In addition to a wide range of traditional disciplines, we are proud of our leading programs in many interdisciplinary fields such as American & New England Studies and Cognitive & Neural Systems.
-In keeping with the collaborative teaching and research culture that exists across BU, College of Arts & Sciences partners in many graduate programs across the University, such as PhD programs in molecular biology, cell biology & biochemistry; bioinformatics; and neuroscience; and MA programs in collaboration with the School of Public Health.
+The mission of the Graduate School of Arts & Sciences is the advancement of knowledge through research and scholarship, and the preparation of future researchers, scholars, college and university teachers, and other professionals.
+GRS awards degrees through 40 professional MA, MS, and MFA programs and 30 PhD programs in the natural sciences, social sciences, and humanities.
+In addition to a wide range of traditional disciplines, we are proud of our leading programs in many interdisciplinary fields such as American & New England Studies.
+In keeping with the collaborative teaching and research culture that exists across BU, the Graduate School of Arts & Sciences partners in many graduate programs across the University, such as PhD programs in molecular biology, cell biology & biochemistry; bioinformatics; and neuroscience; and MA programs in collaboration with the School of Public Health.

 Graduate education at this institution reflects our strength as the heart of a major research university, the devotion of our faculty to teaching and mentoring, and the many advantages of our location in Boston.
 Graduate students benefit both from the richness of opportunity stemming from our large size and diversity of programs and approaches and from our emphasis on the individual graduate student, beginning with the proper match among interests, programs, and faculty advisors and continuing with a sustained concern for the student’s development as a researcher, scholar, practitioner, and teacher.